-The following steps are required prior to performing an MRI procedure on a patient who has an implanted Freedom SCS or PNS Neurostimulator System.
+The following steps are required before performing an MRI procedure on a patient with an implanted permanent Freedom System:

-- 1. Remove the Transmitter Assembly (the external component of the System) from the patient before allowing the patient to enter the MR System. - 2.
-Do not conduct an MRI procedure if the patient has any other implant or health condition that prohibits or contraindicates an MRI examination.
-If the patient has another implant, especially an electronically activated or "active" device, the safety of performing an MRI with the addition of Freedom Neurostimulator System (SCS/PNS) is unknown. - 3.
-Instruct the patient to immediately inform the MR system operator (i.e., the MRI technologist) if any discomfort, stimulation, shocking, or heating, or other unusual sensation occurs during the examination. - 4.
-The patient must be conscious during the MRI examination in order to inform the MR system operator of any problem. - Verify with the MR system operator that all proposed MRI conditions comply with the requirements specified in this manual.
+- Remove the Transmitter Assembly (the external component of the system) and Wearable Accessory from the patient before allowing the patient to enter the MRI system room. - Do not conduct an MRI procedure if the patient has any other implant or health condition that prohibits or contraindicates an MRI examination.
+If the patient has another implant, especially an electronically activated or "active" device, the safety of performing an MRI with the addition of Freedom System (SCS/PNS) is unknown. - 3.
+Instruct the patient to immediately inform the MRI system operator (i.e., the MRI technologist) of any discomfort, stimulation, shocking, or heating, or other unusual sensation occurs during the examination. - 4.
+The patient should be conscious during the MRI examination in order to inform the MRI system operator of any problem. - Verify with the MRI system operator that all proposed MRI conditions comply with the requirements specified in the Instructions for Use.
 If any MRI parameter is not met and cannot be modified, do not perform the MRI procedure.

-MR system operators that are unsure of the capabilities of the MRI system, must contact the MRI system manufacturer.
+As an MRI system operator, if you are unsure of your MRI system's capabilities, contact the manufacturer.
 If the MRI scan sequences do not meet the conditions, then the pulse parameters must be adjusted so that they comply.